smurf-reigz/security/proof-of-concepts/SOURCECODESTER [FAQ Management System Using PHP and MySQL] XSS on add-faq.php.md

 **Affected Code**:
 > </add-faq.php> <br/>

-There is not input sanitization present when writing FAQs, making the web application vulnerable to XSS.
+There is no input sanitization present when writing FAQs, making the web application vulnerable to XSS.

 ```php
 <?php